jandiorio/ansible-dnac-inventory-plugin/README.md

 - `ansible_connection` : **network_cli** for ios and nxos devices
 - `ansible_become_method` : for ios and nxos types.
 - `ansible_become` : yes for ios and nxos types.
-- `ansible_host` : using the managementIpAddress from DNA Center
+- `ansible_host` : using the managementIpAddress from DNA Center - conditionally mapped based on control file `dna_center.yml`
+- `ansible_network_os` : derived from `os` below and required for Ansible network_cli connection plugin
+- `os` : network operating system as stored in DNA Center's `softwareType`
+- `version` : network operating system version as stored in DNA Center's `softwareVersion`

 Requirements
 -------------